The Overlooked Reality of Shareholder Activism in China: Defying Western Expectations

 Abstract

-Despite shareholder activism being in the global spotlight, shareholder activism in China – the world’s second largest economy – remains largely a black box.
-Using unique hand collected data, we reveal the overlooked reality that shareholder activism in China is thriving – with 156 major shareholder activist campaigns, over two-thirds of which have occurred in the last five years.
+Despite being the world’s second largest economy, shareholder activism in China remains largely unexplored.
+Using unique hand-collected data, we reveal that shareholder activism in China is thriving, with 156 major campaigns identified from 2007-2023, over two-thirds occurring in the last five years.